 maybe put elsewhere with a photo as a caption:

 Symmetrical patterns are easier to create than motifs that depict a bird with its head turned to one side, for example.

 These spools were strung in careful order ready for weaving.
 If this order was disarranged, the pattern was lost.

-When the dyer finishes and the threads are dry, someone carefully unties the bindings.
+When the dyer finishes and the threads are dry, the weaver ***Puts threads back on the frame or onto a reeling device (show photo) and carefully unties the bindings.
 Then the threads must be wound onto spools or bobbins, and kept in the exact order to maintain the design.
 This is usually done by threading the bobbins in precise order, on a piece of cord, like beads on a necklace. photo

 Once the bobbins are out of order, the design is lost.
 Guatemala is the only place I have seen where weavers occasionally utilize threads with scattered bits of color that don’t align into any particular shape or design.
 This ‘carefree’ style may have begun when someone dropped the bobbins for a project but decided to go ahead and try weaving with the scrambled bobbins!

 Very fine older ponchos bolivianos, like the one shown in Fig. 41, had multiple bands of ikat and at most a single band of pallay at the outer edge.
 The older ponchos usually had both ikat and pallay while the more recent have only pallay.
 The ponchos may also have two outer bands of ikat on each half with a band of pallay near their inner edge and a wider band of pallay placed in the center of each half of the poncho.

 Femenias, Blenda; Medlin, Mary Ann; Meisch, Lynne A.; Zorn, Elayne / Andean aesthetics : textiles of Peru and Bolivia